JosephLongworth/Shiny-Pro6Correction/README.md

 # Shiny-Pro6Correction
-Shiny script creating a web application for the correction of Maxquant data for proline 6 contamination.
+Shiny script creating a web application for the correction of SILAC ratios generated from Maxquant for proline 6 incorporation.

 The easiest way to run the web application is through R as shown below.
 Alternatively the Server.R and Ui.R can be downloaded and run locally or uploaded to a server as described at http://shiny.rstudio.com/.